 In late March, the Associated General Contractors of America (AGC) posted the Construction Inflation Alert, a document to inform project owners, government officials, and the public about the extreme cost increases and supply-chain disruptions affecting construction.
-The current version updates the Alert to reflect the continued volatility in materials costs, as well as lengthening lead times for both production and deliveries.
+The current version is the fourth update of that Alert-a reflection of the continued volatility in materials costs, as well as lengthening lead times for both production and deliveries.

 Although the overall economy has strengthened significantly in the past few months and appears to be headed for further growth, the construction industry has experienced a much more uneven recovery.
 Lagging demand for numerous types of nonresidential construction is keeping many contractors from passing on their added costs.
-This combination of steeply rising costs and nearly stable bid prices threatens to push some firms out of business and keep the industry's unemployment rate unacceptably high.
+The delta variant of Covid-19 has disrupted production and delivery of goods, labor availability, and owners' demand for projects.
+This combination of supply chain bottlenecks, steeply rising costs, and much smaller bid price increases threatens to push some firms out of business.

 This report is intended to provide all parties with better understanding of the current situation, the impact on construction firms and projects, its likely course in the next several months, and possible steps to mitigate the damage.
-The document will be revised to keep it timely as conditions change.
-Please send comments and feedback, including price and supplychain information, to AGC of America's chief economist, Ken Simonson, ken.simonson@agc.org.
+The document will be revised to keep it timely as conditions change; download it at AGC Construction Inflation Alert | Associated General Contractors of America.

+Please send comments and feedback to AGC of America's chief economist, Ken Simonson, ken.simonson@agc.org.